 1928 Mae West's controversial play Pleasure Man opens at the Biltmore Theatre.
 It's the story of an actor who has impregnated so many women that the brother of one of them takes up a knife to put a permanent end to the culprit's love life.
 Police shut it down after 2 performances.

-1959 It is announced today that Warren Beatty will be making his Broadway debut soon in A Loss of Roses, in which he will play Shirley Booth's son. "[Beatty] paid for his acting lessons at Stella Adler's school by working as a sandhog on the Lincoln Tunnel," reports the New York Post.
+1959 It is announced that Warren Beatty will be making his Broadway debut soon in A Loss of Roses, in which he will play Shirley Booth's son. "[Beatty] paid for his acting lessons at Stella Adler's school by working as a sandhog on the Lincoln Tunnel," reports the New York Post.

-1962 Barbra Streisand signs her first recording contract today with Columbia.
-The star of stage and screen will always be remembered for her performances in Funny Girl and "Hello, Dolly! ".
-"The Barbra Streisand Album," her first, won her two 1963 Grammy Awards.
-One of the honors was "Album of the Year," and at the time she held the distinction of being the youngest artist to win that award.
+1962 Barbra Streisand signs her first recording contract with Columbia.
+The star of stage and screen will always be remembered for her performances in Funny Girl and Hello, Dolly!
+"The Barbra Streisand Album," her first, wins her two 1963 Grammy Awards.
+One of the honors is "Album of the Year," and at the time she held the distinction of being the youngest artist to win that award.

-1995 After three decades' absence, Carol Burnett returns to Broadway tonight co-starring with Philip Bosco in the Ken Ludwig classic Moon Over Buffalo at the Martin Beck.
+1995 After three decades' absence, Carol Burnett returns to Broadway co-starring with Philip Bosco in the Ken Ludwig classic Moon Over Buffalo at the Martin Beck.
 The critically-acclaimed performances of Burnett and Bosco help the show run 308 performances.

-2007 Ned Sherrin, 76, the British performer, director and writer who directed and starred in Side by Side by Sondheim and devised the 1960s satiric TV series "That Was The Week That Was," dies of throat cancer in London.
+2007 Ned Sherrin, 76, the British performer, director, and writer who directed and starred in Side by Side by Sondheim and devised the 1960s satiric TV series That Was The Week That Was, dies of throat cancer in London.

 More of Today's Birthdays: Stanley Holloway 1890.
 Dort Clark 1917.
 Walter Matthau 1920.
 James Whitmore 1921.
 Tom Bosley 1927.
 Richard Harris 1930.
 Edward Villella 1936.
 Lynn Ahrens 1948.
 Christine Andreas 1951.
 Christian Borle 1973.